 Welcome to Betrayal Trauma Recovery, this is Anne.
 I have Caroline on the podcast today.
 She is a BTR client who recently got divorced.
 We’re going to talk to her about her experience and what she went through and how she’s feeling now.

 Anne: Welcome, Caroline.
 You’re in this post-divorce situation.
 When people ask you why you got divorced, what is your response?

 Caroline: Although I knew about my husband’s pornography addiction from the beginning, I didn’t know what that entailed.
 In the end, he refused to get help, refused to get treatment.
-It wasn’t because he had a pornography addiction, but it was because he did not want to get help, even refused to believe that he had an addiction to begin with.
+It wasn’t because he used pornography, but it was because he did not want to get help, even refused to believe that there was a problem with pornography use.